zerrynlh/S2S-Weather/README.md

 ### Description:
 For my CS50X final project, I wanted to make something that has utility and could be used in someone's daily life.
 So, I decided to make a weather application.
 This is Sunrise to Sunset Weather.

-This application uses JavaScript, a language that I was least familiar with, as well as Python and Flask.
+This application uses JavaScript as well as Python and Flask.
 I chose Flask since it is a more lightweight web framework and my application did not require the use of tools like substantial form validation.
 This project pulls data from [Weather API](https://www.weatherapi.com/), [NewsData IO](https://newsdata.io/) as well as [Geoapify](https://www.geoapify.com/) for Geolocation which is a design choice that will be explained later.
 Since I was building a weather app for a computer science course, I thought it would be fitting to use the news API to display technology-related and environmental news.

 ### Implementation: